The Building Authorization System in Romania

 It states what the zoning code is (Regulament Local de Urbanism) considering that within an area, the rules might differ.

-It also states the required pre-aprovals (aviz, avize or acord, acorduri) the project should acquire, these being of two types:
+It also states the required pre-approvals (aviz, avize or acord, acorduri) the project should acquire, these being of two types:

 - Pre-approvals (avize) related to the land:

 - Environmental Agency preliminary evaluation of impact (followed or not by further steps).
-Usually, the notification to the Agency results into a Notification Classification (Clasificarea Notificării).
+Usually, the notification to the Agency results in a Notification Classification (Clasificarea Notificării).
 It means there are no further steps.
 For some investment types, as industrial, or even for residential that requires infrastructure, this can develop into new steps.
 In this case, there will also be needed an Environmental Accord (Acord de Mediu).
-In order to get an Environmental Accord, other pre-approvals might be needed, like a pre-approval from the Water and Forest Agency (if the project includes water pits, deforestations and such).
+To get an Environmental Accord, other pre-approvals might be needed, like a pre-approval from the Water and Forest Agency (if the project includes water pits, deforestation, and such).

-- Pre-approvals from utilities companies such Electrical Company, Water Company, Gas Company, Phone Company etc. These basically state that they are not bothered by your project, as your project does not affect their infrastructure (as gas pipes, water pipes, high voltage electrical lines and their protection zones.
-They do not include the rights to get service-pipe to their infrastructure, nor guaranty they are able to provide you the proper amount of gas, electricity etc. For these works there are different procedures, that let you know from what point you are able to make extensions to the gas pipes, if (most likely sure) you have to build your own electrical transformer, if and where you are able to connect your sewerage pipes to the zone sewerage system if one exists.
+- Pre-approvals from utility companies such as Electrical Company, Water Company, Gas Company, Phone Company, etc. These basically state that they are not bothered by your project, as your project does not affect their infrastructure (as gas pipes, water pipes, high voltage electrical lines, and their protection zones.
+They do not include the rights to get service-pipe to their infrastructure, nor guarantee they can provide you the proper amount of gas, electricity, etc. For these works there are different procedures, that let you know from what point you can make extensions to the gas pipes, if (most likely sure) you have to build your own electrical transformer, if and where you can connect your sewerage pipes to the zone sewerage system if one exists.

 - Pre-approvals (avize) related to the land:

-- I might forgot some possible pre-approvals.
+- I might forget some possible pre-approvals.
 Nevertheless, not all these are required for all projects

 - Pre-approvals related to the designed buildings and/or Masterplan: